brandonviaje/LeetCode/README.md

 - Serve as a reference for revisiting problems later
 - Help reinforce patterns and techniques over time

+## Patterns
+Some of the patterns/algorithms that I have come across so far:
+- 2 Pointers
+- Sliding Window
+- BackTracking
+- Top Up DP
+- Greedy
+- DFS
+- BFS
+- Monotonic Stack

 ## Notes

 - This repo isn't meant to showcase polished code.